shishkabob27/cwk-server/readme.md

 To run the server, use one of the following methods:

-- Using Python: `python app.py`
+- Using Python: `python3 app.py`
-- Using Gunicorn: `gunicorn app:app app.py`
+- Using Gunicorn: `gunicorn app:app`

 ## Additional Setup

 It is recommended to set up Chat and PUN servers with [Photon](https://www.photonengine.com/) if you want to play PVP and use chat exclusively with users of your server.

-## Questions and Support

-For any issues or questions, please feel free to DM me on Discord, @shishkabob.org